This Sunday begins the third week in the Season of Advent … the week of joy … and a story that is true.

 Gene Dolores chose to live a life of joy and as she did, she slowly began to discover sadness and depression lifting at times, and her life changing slowly.

-A very gifted dancer, a wonderful opportunity came her way when she was seventeen: an invitation to be on Broadway in New York City and dance with Broadway and movie star Ray Bolger.
+A very gifted dancer, a wonderful opportunity came her way when she was seventeen: an invitation to be on Broadway in New York City and dance with Broadway and movie star at the time – Ray Bolger.
 Bolger delighted in working with Gene Dolores and recognized a special “joy-within” her and began to call her “Joy.”
 It was a name she later adopted for the rest of her life.

 I never met Gene Dolores.